• Skip to main content

 Barbara Hall

 These are a classic Italian delight.
-I love the dusting of powder sugar on top of these crisp lemon cookies.
+I love the dusting of powdered sugar on top of these soft and buttery lemon enhanced almond cookies.

 Print Recipe Pin Recipe